 Other ways the IoT helps people is through towns and cities becoming “smart.”
 The Town of Cary, NC, is making use of the IoT.

-Mary**, a Cary homeowner, always waters her garden before leaving for her holiday.
-But this year, in all the excitement of packing the car and heading to the beach, she left the hose running in the back garden.
-Fortunately, the Aquastar system used by the Town of Cary detected unusual water usage and notified her by email.
+Mary**, a Cary homeowner, always waters her garden before leaving for vacation.
+But this year, in all the excitement of packing the car and heading to the beach, she left the hose running in the backyard.
+Fortunately the Aquastar system used by the Town of Cary detected unusual water usage and notified her by email.
 Mary called the Town’s Customer Service department, which dispatched a truck to halt the 200-gallon-per-hour water loss.
-Aquastar analyses sensor data – the kind of data that forms the heart of the IoT – hourly and automatically.
+Aquastar analyzes sensor data – the kind of data that forms the heart of the IoT – hourly and automatically.
 The IoT affects the way the Town of Cary interacts with its citizens.

 SAS and the IoT

 SAS helps customers channel IoT data into value.
-Besides analysing data while it’s still in the constantly-flowing stream, SAS extracts that data from high-capacity frameworks like Hadoop, mines what’s valuable and filters out the noise.
-Finally, SAS incorporates data visualisation to reveal patterns and trends that can be acted upon quickly.
+Besides analyzing data while it’s still in the constantly-flowing stream, SAS extracts that data from high-capacity frameworks like Hadoop, mines what’s valuable and filters out the noise.
+Finally, SAS incorporates data visualization to reveal patterns and trends that can be acted upon quickly.
 For more on SAS and the IoT, visit www.sas.com/iot.

 Today’s announcement came at The Premier Business Leadership Series event in Las Vegas, a business conference presented by SAS that brings together more than 700 attendees from the public and private sectors to share ideas on critical business issues.